Anguilla travel guide

 You should observe the customs regulations on the importation and exportation of agricultural products and the protection of marine and animal life.
 Some marine and animal specimens may not be taken from the island.
 If in doubt, check with the local customs authorities.

 There’s no provision for marriage or civil partnerships between same-sex couples.
 Hotels and resorts are generally welcoming, regardless of sexual orientation.
 Local attitudes can be conservative and some people may not approve of public displays of affection between same-sex couples.
-See our information and advice page for the LGBT community before you travel.
+See this information and advice page for the LGBT community before you travel.